Seniors enjoy discounts for just about everything. Did you know that can even include the cost of higher education?

 You can either audit classes or enroll for credit in classes where space is available.
 The best part is, there’s no limit to the number of credit hours you can take.

 State law requires the University of Connecticut and other state higher education institutions to waive tuition costs for older students.
 To be eligible, you must be a resident of the state, admitted to the university and 62 years of age before starting classes.

 Eligible students must be enrolled in a degree-granting program.
 Or, seniors not in degree programs may take classes where space is available, after paying students are enrolled.
 You cannot receive a tuition waiver for graduate certificate programs.
 The tuition waiver applies only for fall and spring semesters and it covers only the cost of tuition.

 5. University of Delaware

 You are, however, responsible for the cost of textbooks, service fees and dining on campus.
-Your course registration depends on whether space is available in the classes you want.

 6. Georgia Tech